Trip to the Pumpkin Patch

-On October 26th we held our annual trip to the pumpkin patch surpassed our expectations with 89 volunteers driving 372 children, parents and grandparents to to Heizer Farms where children and families enjoyed train rides, hay maze, slides, rides on a fire truck, helicopter rides, watching pumpkin canons shoot pumpkins thousands of feet, watching an mock battle between a real tank and a helicopter.
+How do you kick off the holiday season properly? well if your Dream Center you take a lot of SDC children and their families to the pumpkin patch.
+And by a lot of children and parents, up to 372.
+How do you do that?
+Well you get 90 volunteers driving 372 children, parents and grandparents to Heizer Farms, where children and families enjoy train rides, hay maze, slides, rides on a fire truck, helicopter rides, watching pumpkin canons shoot pumpkins hundreds of fee though the airt, watching an mock battle between a real tank and a helicopter, and more.

-Children were able to bring home any pumpkin they could carry.
+Children are able to bring home any pumpkin they could carry.
 For most of these children, the pumpkin they chose will become food for their family.

 So why do we get excited about our annual trip to the pumpkin patch?
 A good question, after all most of these children get to go to the pumpkin patch with their school.
 How we differ is this; we take the entire family, even grandparents.
 For the majority of these families, this is an experience they could never afford to do.
 With the generous donations of our supporters we are able to provide these families with a day of family fun shared with their community.